KQM-git/GINews/current.md

 In order to accommodate the configuration needs of different Travelers, we will restore the PC version's SMAA Anti-Aliasing option in a later update.
 After the update, the Anti-Aliasing options of the PC version will be adjusted to: "None," "FSR 2," and "SMAA."
 Please stay tuned for future notices.

+〓Update Content 2022/11/04 16:05:00 (global)〓

+Fixes a text error in Russian for the quest objective "Go to the Sanctuary of Surasthana" in Archon Quest "A Toast to Victory."

+Fixes an issue whereby under certain circumstances, there is a small probability that the Restorative Piths released by the Dendro Hypostasis boss would not appear.

 〓Update Content 2022/11/02 21:30:00 (global)〓

 Fixes an issue whereby when playing on PC, PS4™, and PS5™, the Artifacts icon would appear blurry on the "Characters > Artifacts" interface.